pahud/aws-cdk-python-workshop/Lab4/README.md

 cdk deploy
 ```
 ![cdk deploy output](./img/img06-deploy-3.png)
+It should take about 3 minutes to complete the deployment.
 * From the cdk deploy output, copy the url which is the Api Gateway entry point address https://xxxxxx.execute-api.ap-northeast-1.amazonaws.com/prod/
-* Test from a web browser with 3 steps:
+## Test from a web browser
 1. Access the api.
 Backend return the usage querystring as help.
 ![web1](./img/img07-web-1.png)